The 30 Best High-Protein Foods for Metabolism—Ranked

 Mix some cocoa powder into your smoothie for a boost of more than just flavor.
 In addition to delivering a gram of protein for every 12 calories, it will also give you 4 grams of fat-burning fiber and 20% of your daily value for the essential muscle-making mineral manganese.

 The big, blue, gnarly looking squash that shows up every autumn harbors a secret stash of metabolism-boosting protein.
 The seeds alone deliver 8 grams of protein per ¼ cup once you've roasted and salted them, but the squash meat itself will supply another few grams.
 Spice it up with cinnamon and serve it as an alternative to sweet potatoes.
-And blast even more fat with these 50 Ways to Lose 10 Pounds—Fast!
+And blast even more fat with these ways to lose 10 pounds—fast!

-They look like runaway crabcakes from a cocktail party, but falafels are little balls of chickpeas and herbs that deliver a gram of protein for every 25 calories.
+They look like runaway crabcakes from a cocktail party, but falafel, one of our best high-protein foods, are little balls of chickpeas and herbs that deliver a gram of protein for every 25 calories.

-Like pomegranate, passion fruit delivers a surprising dose of protein thanks to its edible seeds; a half cup also gives you 12 grams of fiber and more than half a day's vitamin C. They'll boost your metabolism—and speaking of, don't fall prey to these 25 Things You're Doing to Slow Your Metabolism!
+Like pomegranate, passion fruit delivers a surprising dose of protein thanks to its edible seeds; a half cup also gives you 12 grams of fiber and more than half a day's vitamin C. They'll boost your metabolism—and speaking of, don't fall prey to these metabolism-slowing habits!

 This bitter cousin to your bland, boring broccoli has one of the highest protein-per-calorie ratios in the plant world: 1 gram of protein for every 8.7 calories.
 A serving will give you 3.3 grams for just 28 calories—that's more protein than a spoonful of peanut butter.

 Once known as Forbidden Rice because only emperors were allowed to eat it, black rice is one of the hottest new food trends, and for good reason.
 It's higher in protein and fiber than its cousin, brown rice.